 What are the specific requirements for the application essay?

-The application essay for the Honors College should be full-length academic writing sample of three to five pages, such as a literary analysis or research paper with a central thesis and strong supporting arguments.
+The application essay for the Honors College should be full-length academic writing sample of three to five pages, such as a literary analysis with a central thesis and strong supporting arguments.